IBM/pytorchpipe/README.md

   * WikiText-2 / WikiText-103 (Language Modelling)
   * ANKI (Machine Translation)

-Aside of providing batches of samples, the Problem class will automatically download the files associated with a given dataset (as long as the dataset is publicly available).
+Aside of providing batches of samples, the Task class will automatically download the files associated with a given dataset (as long as the dataset is publicly available).
-The diversity of those problems (and associated models) proves the flexibility of the framework, we are working on incorporation of new ones into PTP.
+The diversity of those tasks (and associated models) proves the flexibility of the framework, we are working on incorporation of new ones into PTP.

 **Pipelines:**
 What people typically define as a _model_ in PTP is framed as a _pipeline_, consisting of many inter-connected components, with one or more _Models_ containing trainable elements.